Isetta-Team/Isetta-Website-Raw/docs/index.md

 ## Where are we now?
 - The latest changes for week 9 are available on GitHub [here](https://github.com/Isetta-Team/Isetta-Engine/releases/tag/week-9).
-- This week, our blog is titled ["Patching Holes"](blogs/week-8/).
-In it, we discuss our improvements to our components, collisions system, and other smaller but equally important patches within the engine!
+- This week, our blog is titled ["Hello from the West Coast"](blogs/week-9/).
+This week we talk more about our network transform, event messaging, accelerated BV tree, console, and component updates!
-- We recently interviewed with [Aras Pranckevičius](https://twitter.com/aras_p), an engineer who has been at Unity since 2006!
-See what he has to say about what working on a long-lived engine is like in [Growing Pains in Engine Development](interviews/ArasPranckevicius-interview/).
+- We recently interviewed with [Raymond Graham](https://twitter.com/wadarass), an engineer at the San Francisco Unity office on the Spotlight Team!
+Raymond gave us some great insight ranging from his time working on NBA games to helping team make their best possible game with Unity.
+Much like others he mentioned there are fewer engine developers and how its becoming [A Lost Art](interviews/RaymondGraham-interview/).
 - For a quick glance at progress, here is our engine architecture and what we think we have completed so far.

 ![Engine Architecture](images/engine_architecture/week9.png "Week 9 Progress Architecture")